arijitsadhu/picoThing/README.md

 ### What it does

-The demo reads and displays time and temperature and drived on board LED according to the mode and time and temperture settings.
+The demo reads and displays time and temperature and drive on board LED according to the mode and time and temperature settings.

 MQTT allows to behave as slave to change mode which drives the output and read temperature and output state.